zhufuyi/sponge_doc/en/web-development-protobuf.md

 make update-config
 ```

+> [!tip] For a more detailed description of the service settings click on the section [**Components and Configuration**](https://go-sponge.com/components).

 <br>

 ## 🏷Using Other Databases for Web Development

-`⓷Create web service based on protobuf` do not include database-related code by default. you can choose any database type as a data store, the above describes the choice of mysql (sponge support for database types mysql, postgresql, tidb, sqlite) for the specific process of web development, the operation is simple and convenient.
+`⓷Create web service based on protobuf` do not include database-related code by default. you can choose any database type as a data store, the above describes the choice of mysql (sponge support for database types mysql, mongodb, postgresql, tidb, sqlite) for the specific process of web development, the operation is simple and convenient.

 While sponge does not support generating database-related code for other database types, it simplifies web service development by generating API interface templates, route registration code, error codes, and automatically merging template code based on protobuf files, eliminating the need to write a significant amount of code compared to traditional web service development.